 Doi Murgi – Bengali Chicken Curry

-This is a dish which incorporates yogurt, mustard oil and slightly charred, juicy pieces of marinated chicken.
+This is a dish which incorporates yoghurt, mustard oil and slightly charred, juicy pieces of marinated chicken.
 Doi Murgi is an aromatic dish, which involves pre-frying the chicken so that it retains its tenderness.
 The sauce is spicy and creamy.

-Cook Time | 30 minutes |
+Cook Time 30 minutes

 Marinade Ingredients